-Varicose veins are red or bluish-purple blood vessels that protrude out from the skin’s surface due to excessive dilation.
+Varicose veins are red or bluish-purple blood vessels that protrude out from your skin’s surface due to excessive dilation.
 They bulge outwards, looking torturous or twisted, sort of like dense masses of twisted or tangled ropes.
-They can appear anywhere on the body, but they’re most commonly associated with legs.
+They can appear anywhere on your body, but they’re most commonly associated with legs.

 Recent studies show that approximately 1 in 3 people in the US have varicose veins.
 If you have varicose veins, you can rest assured that advanced varicose vein treatments are minimally invasive, safe, and convenient.